 - Counseling can help.

-- Treatment doesn’t need to be voluntary in order to be effective.
+- Treatment doesn’t need to be voluntary to be effective.

 The Role of Counseling

-Rehabilitation programs take work, and some people recovering from heroin addiction struggle with withdrawal symptoms for weeks, months or years after they’ve completed detoxification programs.
-The cravings for drugs may be particularly strong when these people are placed in a stressful situation, such as a long rehabilitation program.
-These addicts may benefit from medications that ease symptoms.
+Rehabilitation programs take work, and some people recovering from heroin addiction struggle with withdrawal symptoms for weeks, months, or years after they’ve completed detoxification programs.
+Drug cravings may be extreme when these people are placed in stressful situations, such as a long rehabilitation program.
+People struggling with addiction may benefit from medications that ease symptoms.